 At least that’s how you feel it happens.
-Maybe if you had more self confidence you could impress upon people your hidden depths.
-Maybe if you had some depths to hide you’d feel more confident.
+Maybe if you had more confidence you could impress people with your hidden depths.
+Maybe if you had some depths to hide you’d be more confident.
 Maybe if you believed in yourself more.
-But what’s left to believe in?
-You’ve long since given up your dream of becoming famous.
+But what’s there left to believe in?
+You’ve long since given up your dreams of becoming famous.
 Or successful.
 And you’ve all but forgotten your childish fantasies of being spotted for your looks.
 Until one day you are.
-You’re just walking down the street when a model agent picks you out in a crowd of thousands –
+You’re just walking down the street when a casting agent picks you out of the crowd—

 So for the most part you get on with your life.
-And at some point you realise that it’s not all bad.
-And that if you stop focusing on what you’re supposed to be you can sometimes enjoy being who you actually are.
+Focused on a point in the distance.
+And by going through the motions, engaging in the day to day, you find some solace in the little things, coming to the realisation that it’s not all bad.
+That there is a space for you in this world.
+That if you stop focusing on what you’re supposed to be you can sometimes enjoy being who you actually are.

 And then you probably live happily ever after.

 How should I know?